Thursday, July 4, 2024

 Police Battalion provides directions to citizens following Tropical Storm Alberto.

 From July 6 to August 5, a myriad of units with specialized equipment and capabilities were dispatched across the state.
 The Decatur-based 170th Military Police Battalion augmented law enforcement in impacted areas.
-The Georgia Air National Guard’s
+Airmen of the Georgia Air National Guard’s

 A Georgia Air National Guard Airman of the